twlostow/kicad-dev/Documentation/development/compiling.md

 the availability of support for each option on a given platform.
 This section documents these options and their default values.

+## Crash Reporter ## {#crash_reporter}

+The KICAD_CRASH_REPORTER option is used to enable a custom crash reporter to catch segfaults.
+This option is enabled by default.

 ## Scripting Support ## {#scripting_opt}

 The KICAD_SCRIPTING option is used to enable building the Python scripting support into Pcbnew.